timofeysie/acknowledge/notes/javascript/javascript-study-list.md

 *How does event handling work in JavaScript?*

-*What’s the difference between event capturing and bubbling?*
+*What's the difference between event capturing and bubbling?*

 *How do you prevent default behavior and stop event propagation?*